Grantee: New Charter University

 Uniquely, the university’s courses and content are freely available on the internet to any learner, whether or not they are enrolled.
 By eliminating the pay wall, New Charter allows prospective students to experience the system while encouraging current students to invite in their peers as mentors, guides, or potential classmates.

-With NGLC funding, New Charter will partner with a traditional community college to study the effectiveness of the New Charter model in both a fully online and blended learning environment.
+With NGLC funding, New Charter is partnering with a traditional community college, Santa Rosa Junior College, to study the effectiveness of the New Charter model in both a fully online and blended learning environment.
 The partnership will also let New Charter investigate the model’s impact on a traditional community college’s large adult learner population.

 Research Study Outcomes: